7 Best Walking Shoes For Plantar Fasciitis in 2023

 Your feet deserve better than the stabbing pain in the heel area.
 Finding the right shoes is the #1 step to stand in the way of this.
 Our guide goes in-depth on which shoes are best for plantar fasciitis, why are they different from other shoes, and what science has to say.

-We have reviewed over 30 pairs of walking shoes that are recommended for this condition.
+We have reviewed walking shoes from every major brand to find the best options for this condition.
 Some shoes are better suited for people with wide feet, some feel extra light, and some offer extra slip resistance on smooth surfaces.
 See our top picks in each of these categories!

-Disclaimer: This guide was created for educational purposes and tends in no way to offer medical advice or diagnosis.
+Disclaimer: This guide was created for educational purposes only and offers no medical advice or diagnosis.

 Best overall walking shoes for plantar fasciitis